gargimk/JuniperNetworks_CodeChallange/README.md

 10.	cd juniperNetworks_CodeChallenge/testing/testConfig
 11. Run karma start karma.conf.js to run karma app.js test cases
 12. Run protractor conf.js to run protractor index.html test cases
-    NOTE: Site should be up at http://localhost:8000 and selenium server started[using webdriver-manager start] while running protractor test
+    NOTE: Site should be up and running at http://localhost:8000 and selenium server started[using webdriver-manager start] while running protractor test

 # How to Use